 Maturing is a beautiful thing.
 It brings with it a wealth of experience and wisdom and a better sense of self.
 It can also inspire you to make updates to your beauty and wellness routines.

-For many of us, reaching a certain age can also mean looking for ways to incorporate (or cover) gray hair into your look.
-And while there's obviously no shame in having grays (people are actually requesting heads full of gray hair at salon bowls), there's no shame in not wanting to let go of a hue you've had for years (or your entire life), either.
+For many of us, reaching a certain age can also mean looking for ways to incorporate gray hair into your look or cover it.
+While there's no shame in having grays (people are requesting gray hair from their colorists), there's also no shame in not wanting to let go of a hue you've had for years, either.

 Meet the Expert

 - Nikki Lee is a celebrity hairstylist and colorist whose clients include Lea Michele, Hilary Duff, and Emma Roberts.
 She is the co-owner of Nine Zero One salon in West Hollywood and cofounder of In Common haircare.

 - Harry Josh is a hairstylist and colorist for celebrities, including Priyanka Chopra Jonas, Rose Byrne, and Cindy Crawford.
 He is also the creator of Harry Josh Pro Tools.